BlenderCN-Org/3d-iso-spriter/README.md

 ![MODEL_FILE appears at the top of the script, under the imports, bundled with all the other global variabls](https://raw.githubusercontent.com/wiki/michaelruigrok/3d-iso-spriter/Images/blender/add-model-file.png)

-With this method, files are either outputted in C:\blender-output\ on windows, or ~/blender-output/ on MacOS or other POSIX systems.
+If you don't specify an output file, files are either outputted in C:\blender-output\ on windows, or ~/blender-output/ on MacOS or another POSIX systems.

-### Using the model already in Blender
-Instead of specifying the file name, simply select all the objects that the model is comprised of, and then run the script.
-Make sure you don't have the camera or anything selected when you do so.
-When the file selector pops up for the 3D model, just press 'cancel'.

-If tkinter is working, you will still be prompted where to put the output files.
-Otherwise, they will be put

 ## Run from the command line.